Which Level is Right for you?

 Similar to the Level 1 courses, the majority of the College's Level 2 courses are vocationally based.
 The course allows you to develop the knowledge you learnt at Level 1 but at a deeper level, preparing you for the world of work.

 Entry requirements: The standard entry requirements for a Level 2 course is either a relevant Level 1 qualification or GCSEs at grades 3 (D).

-Different from Level 1 and Level 2, Level 3 courses can either be vocational or academic, and include Extended Diplomas and A levels (excluding Beauty Therapy, Hairdressing, Catering and Hospitality).
+Different from Level 1 and Level 2, Level 3 courses can either be vocational or academic, and include Extended Diplomas and A Levels.
 The Level 3 courses allow you to develop your skills and knowledge to a much higher level, and will prepare you to go into employment or to further your studies.

 Comparison: A triple distinction star (D* D* D*) on a Level 3 vocational course is the equivalent to three 8/9s (A*) at A level.
 Which is the equivalent to 168 UCAS points.